All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Key Takeaway

-Wondering if amlodipine and tirzepatide can be taken together?
-Our medical team explains the interaction profile, blood pressure considerations, and monitoring advice.
+Wondering if amlodipine and tirzepatide can be taken together? our editorial research team explains the interaction profile, blood pressure considerations, and monitoring advice.

 Yes, amlodipine and tirzepatide can typically be taken together safely, but weight loss from tirzepatide requires careful blood pressure monitoring.
 In the SURMOUNT-1 trial[1], participants achieved an average 20.9% weight loss at 72 weeks, which often reduces blood pressure significantly.
 This weight reduction may require amlodipine dose adjustments to prevent hypotension.